amclark42/so-youre-planning-to-vote-2020/README.md

     * hand-delivering the application.
   * If mailing the application, allow at least a week for the application to arrive.
 Two or three weeks to be on the safe side.
   * You may need to follow up to make sure your application has been accepted and is valid.
+* Follow the submission process outlined by your state: ([Business Insider](https://www.businessinsider.com/mistakes-that-can-disqualify-your-mail-absentee-ballot-2020-9))
+  * Provide the information your state requires in order to confirm your identity: ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [NCSL](https://www.ncsl.org/research/elections-and-campaigns/vopp-table-14-how-states-verify-voted-absentee.aspx))
+    * Sign where indicated, using the most recent signature your local election authority has on file for you.
+The signature used to validate your identity might be the one you provided on your paper mail ballot application, for instance.
-* In some places, you may need to have your vote witnessed or notarized, or you may need to include proof of ID. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))
+    * In some places, you may need to have your vote witnessed or notarized.
+    * If necessary, include a photocopy of an acceptable form of ID. ([VoteRiders](https://www.voteriders.org/voterid/))
+  * Place your ballot in the privacy envelope as well as the outer envelope.
+  * Seal envelopes with moisture, not tape.
+  * If you're mailing your ballot, get your envelope postmarked in time to meet your state’s deadline.
 * Some places will offer secure drop boxes for returning your ballot.
   * If you have concerns about leaving your ballot in one of these boxes, check the website of your local election authority.
 They may have information about their security measures, such as:
     * placing ballot boxes in high-traffic areas,